bmos1/bmos1/active-directory.md

 * password must be changed every 30 days

 ## AD Groups

+* Limitation: Require DNS server
 * Tools -> AD User and Computers
 * Domain Admins are domain administrators, which means they **have unrestricted access** to the entire domain.
 * Enterprise Admins group is also a **domain administrator of any other domain** in the Forest.

 ```powershell